JhouLab/Pi5WebcamRecorder/README.md

 Once running, it will respond to the following keyboard keys:

-    "Q":            Typing this stops any ongoing recordings, and quits the program Left cursor:    Cycles through cameras in descending order Right cursor:   Cycles through cameras in ascending order
+    "Q":            Stops any ongoing recordings, and quits program Left cursor:    Cycles through cameras in descending order Right cursor:   Cycles through cameras in ascending order
     1-4:            Typing a camera number will manually start/stop recording of that camera.
-                    A red dot appears in the corner to indicate ongoing recording.
+                    A red dot in the corner indicates ongoing recording.

 This program also monitors GPIO pins 4-7.
 A low-to-high transition (i.e. from 0V to 3.3V) on these pins has the following effects:

-    Double pulse:   Starts recording when 2 pulses arrive <1 sec apart Triple pulse:   Stops recording
+    Double pulse:   Starts recording when 2 pulses arrive <1.5 sec apart Triple pulse:   Stops recording
     Single pulse:   Saves timestamp in _TTL.txt file